What are the Health Benefits of Christmas Spice?

 It would seem the reason so many of these spices appear in the foods we eat at Christmas is due to the fact they are all associated with treating colds and flu.
 We all tend to take these spices for granted but hundreds of years ago they were the third most expensive commodity in the world after gold and silver.
 In the 17th century a pound of nutmeg in the Banda Islands cost only 1p however in Europe the price jumped to a whopping £2.10.
 It’s for this reason that people wanted their homes to smell of nutmeg to show off their wealth – I suppose in the way that people have lots of fancy gifts sitting under their 12 foot Christmas trees.
 It’s the perfect and healthy way to get festive.

-1. Acne Dude Says:
+1. Acne Dude says:

 Thank you for the information.
 I have consumed ginger for motion sickness with good results.
 I’ve also used clove oil as an anesthetic when I have a cold and sore throat.
 One drop down your throat a few times a day does the job.

-Excellent post - thank you so much!!!
+2. Excellent post – thank you so much!!!
 I love finding health benefits of great foods!

-3. mary anne Says:
+3. mary anne says:

 Ginger is a natural anti-biotic and good for inflammation.
 A friend of mine who had always been in pain due to arthritis started taking ginger tea every evening and after a while, her inflammation and pains disappeared!